Chris Mack (basketball): College of Charleston

 After a two-year coaching hiatus, Mack signed a five-year contract worth roughly $1.1 million annually to lead the College of Charleston men's basketball team, after former Mack-assistant and Charleston head coach Pat Kelsey left to coach at the University of Louisville.
 Mack earned the 300th win of his career on February 27, 2025, in a 94–84 victory over the Delaware Fightin' Blue Hens.

+University of South Florida

+On March 25th, 2026 Mack accepted the head-coaching job at The University of South Florida (USF).